echodpp/NLP_ASSIGNMENTS/README.md

 Using the provided Viterbi implementation, infer the sequence of states for sentences 10150-10152 of the Brown corpus: nltk.corpus.brown.tagged_sents(tagset=’universal’)[10150:10153] and compare against the truth.
 Explain why your POS tagger does or does not produce the correct tags.

+## Part 1: Generate the HMM

+### 1.1: Generate the transition matrix
+## Part 2: Built for future evaluation on Viterbi algorithm